amogiska/Wordle-Bot/README.md

 # Wordle-Bot

 Wordle is a viral web-based word game that requires players to guess a 5-letter word with in 6 tries.
-On each guess the game provides feedback on what characters in your gus or wrong and right.
-This java program will help you solve wordles by suggesting optimal gueses!
+On each guess the game provides feedback on what characters in your guesss you got wrong and right.
+This java program, Wordle-Bot, will help you solve Wordles by suggesting optimal gueses!
 The program has a 100% success rate on over 50 Wordles played!

 # Approach